-- Mistake 1 - Failing to ask for professional help
+- # 1 - Don't forget to ask for professional help

-- Mistake 3 - Going for impulse buys
+- # 3 - Stay clear from those impulse buys

 You’ve finally entered the real estate agent’s office and your pen is zooming over the document as you sign your first offer to purchase.
 At last the house that you have been eyeing for weeks is now within your grasp.